A Level Classical Civilisation

 - A minimum of seven GCSE’s grade A*-C

-Grade B in GCSE English Language is essential.
+- Including Grade B in English

 Students make successful careers in the mainstream of commerce, law, finance and public administration, as well as in more directionally vocational fields such as teaching, archive and museum work, conservation etc.